Elletra/BLPP/README.md

-# Blockland Preprocessor
+# Blockland Preprocessor (0.3.3)

 This program transpiles custom preprocessor directives into TorqueScript code.
 It mainly allows for the usage of macros, like in C/C++.

-It's mainly targetted towards Blockland, but it can be used for any software that runs on the TGE 1.3 or before.
+It's mainly targetted towards Blockland, but it can be used for any software that runs on TGE 1.3 or before.

 ## Basics

 The Blockland Preprocessor ***does not*** read `.cs` files!
 It reads `.blcs` files instead.

-All files must start with `##blcs`.
+All files must start with the `##blcs` directive.

 ## Macros